-Palace participated in the war effort, with special presentations to raise morey for the Patriotic Fund, and later that year the Belgium relief fund.53 his document is one of the documents elevant to the application for a planning ermit No.PLN-15-01162-01 and was eceived on the 24 September 2015.
+Palace participated in the war effort, with special presentations to raise money for the Patriotic Fund, and later that year the Belgium relief fund.53

 Figure 13: Facade of the Palace Theatre.
 Note the arched entrance behind the iron screens.
 The bank building can be seen on the far left (TAHO, Hobart buildings theatrical and recreational: collection of postcards, Tasmaniana Library, AUTAS0016125395681.
 Reproduced with permission).